Take A Tour Of Daisy Lodge

 - Bereaved families, who have been supported by Cancer Fund for Children

-*Families from ROI can be referred through the Social Work Team at Our Lady’s Children’s Hospital Crumlin.
+*Families from ROI can be referred through the Social Work Team at Children’s Health Ireland at Crumlin.

 Family Friendly Facilities